kubernetes/minikube/site/content/en/docs/commands/start.md

       --uuid string                       Provide VM UUID to restore MAC address (hyperkit driver only) --vm                                Filter to use only VM Drivers --vm-driver driver                  DEPRECATED, use driver instead.
-      --wait strings                      comma separated list of Kubernetes components to verify and wait for after starting a cluster. defaults to "apiserver,system_pods", available options: "apiserver,system_pods,default_sa,apps_running,node_ready" . other acceptable values are 'all' or 'none', 'true' and 'false' (default [apiserver,system_pods])
+      --wait strings                      comma separated list of Kubernetes components to verify and wait for after starting a cluster. defaults to "apiserver,system_pods", available options: "apiserver,system_pods,default_sa,apps_running,node_ready,kubelet" . other acceptable values are 'all' or 'none', 'true' and 'false' (default [apiserver,system_pods])
       --wait-timeout duration             max time to wait per Kubernetes or host to be healthy. (default 6m0s)
 ```